railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 ------------------------------------------------

 If you use Supplier Orders in Open ERP, product receipts are automatically generated by the system when the purchase order is confirmed.
-You don't have to enter any date, just confirm that the quantities ordered match the quantities received.
+You do not have to enter any date, just confirm that the quantities ordered match the quantities received.

-In this case Open ERP generates a list of all products waiting to be received from the menu :menuselection:`Stock Management --> Incoming Products --> Packing to Process`.
+In this case Open ERP generates a list of all products waiting to be received from the menu :menuselection:`Warehouse -->Warehouse Management --> Incoming Shipments` and applying proper filter.Using group by `State` you can find all incoming shipment with correspondent state.

 .. figure:: images/stock_packing_in.png
    :scale: 75